qq1060656096/elasticsearch-php/README.md

 | <= 0.90.x             | 0.4                      |

  - If you are using Elasticsearch 6.6 or 6.7, use Elasticsearch-PHP 6.7 branch.
+ - If you are using Elasticsearch 6.0 to 6.5, use Elasticsearch-PHP 6.5.x-php5.6 branch.
  - If you are using Elasticsearch 6.0 to 6.5, use Elasticsearch-PHP 6.5 branch.
  - If you are using Elasticsearch 5.x, use Elasticsearch-PHP 5.0 branch.
  - If you are using Elasticsearch 1.x or 2.x, prefer using the Elasticsearch-PHP 2.0 branch.
 The 1.0 branch is compatible however.